 All invoices have payment terms listed on the invoice (or at least they should).

 Have you ever given any thought to your terms?
 You might be surprised just how much they can determine how fast you get paid.
 In fact, the Market Intelligence team at FreshBooks studied its users’ payment terms in order to find the best invoice terms to get you paid faster.
 (Check out the full report).

 A simple “please pay your invoice within” or “thank you for your business” can increase the percentage of invoices that are paid by more than 5 per cent!

 The word “days” as opposed to “net” will get you paid more often and faster.

-- Late payments fees
+- Implement late payments fees

 Threatening your clients with interest on late payments does two things.
 It gets you paid slower, but also ensures a higher percentage of invoices will get paid.